 We are part of the Roman Catholic diocese of Hexham and Newcastle, and belong to the Heavenfield Partnership of parishes.

 Fr.
-Antony Connelly CP is rector, with Fr.
-Emmanuel Kabinga CP curate and Deacon Rev. David Collins
+Emmanuel Kabinga CP is the rector and Rev. David Collins is the deacon.

 Inspired by the Gospel we will journey together towards the Kingdom of God.
 We will offer a warm and united welcome to all.
 Sharing our gifts, we will grow in our love of God and one another through our celebration of the Eucharist.
 By our faith and example we will provide support and encouragement to all.
 We will work in harmony with the Minsteracres Retreat Centre Trust and wider Minsteracres community in our shared mission, recognising a joint responsibility for the continuity of this unique facility.

 We have a single purpose: to carry on Christ’s work on Earth under the guidance of the Spirit – Christ, who came into this world to bear witness to the truth, to save and not to judge, to serve, not to be served.

 Our beautiful church of St Elizabeth (of Hungary) is located on the site of the Minsteracres Retreat Centre, a place of Christian prayer and retreat, with which we have close links.

 Completed in 1854, the church was designed by the architect Joseph Hansom in the style of the Gothic revival, which placed a high value on craftsmanship and artistry.
 The church’s dignity and grace, the tabernacle housing the Blessed Sacrament, and the beauty of the setting together create a sense of peace and God’s loving presence that provides spiritual nourishment to many people.

 You can read more about the church here.